 Forge Your Own Path

 Students in the biology program are encouraged to explore careers that interest them.
-Alaina Shierk '17 plans to pursue a career in Nutrition after earning her Bachelor of Science in Biology.
+Alaina Shierk '17, a biology major,plans to pursue a career in Nutrition after earning her Bachelor of Science in Biology.

 Increase the value of your degree by adding an undergraduate minor.
 GMercyU offers a wide variety of minors so you can choose the one that best meets your personal and professional goals.